 It’s still only half excavated.
 So new discoveries are made all the time.

-The easiest way to get to Tivoli is by train.
+The easiest way to get to Tivoli on a day trip from Rome is by train.
 Direct trains leave regularly from either Roma Termini or Roma Tiburtina and take less than an hour.

 From Tivoli train station, catch bus number 4 to get to Hadrian’s Villa.
 Alternatively, you can take the metro Line B from Rome to Ponte Mammolo and then catch the bus bound for Via Prenestina.